Google Pixel 6 hands-on review: A new Pixel is born

 One of the most shocking things about the Pixel 6 is its price.
 Despite all the premium features outlined by Google, the company is selling the Pixel 6 for $599, which is only $150 more than the Pixel 5a.
 That's also less than what Apple charges for the iPhone 13 mini, the cheapest of Apple's latest phones, and it's $200 less than the cost of the Galaxy S21.

+If you want a 256GB version of the phone, tack on another $100.
+Right now, unlocked versions of the Stormy Black and Seafoam Sage Pixel 6 models are available through Google's store for $699; the Kinda Coral model appears to only be available in 128GB unlocked.

-Google is taking pre-orders for the Pixel 6 starting today (Oct.
-19), with the phone reaching stores by Oct.
-28. AT&T and Verizon have already confirmed that they will offer the phone, and you'll be able to get it through Google's own Google Fi wireless carrier as well.
-However, the carriers are charging more than Google with Verizon charging $699 and AT&T $739.
+Google is taking pre-orders for the Pixel 6, with a release date of Oct.
+28. AT&T, T-Mobile, Verizon and Xfinity Mobile have already confirmed that they will offer the phone, and you'll be able to get it through Google's own Google Fi wireless carrier as well.
+However, some carriers are charging more than Google with Verizon charging $699 and AT&T $739 for models that work with high-speed millimeter wave.
+Pricing at T-Mobile and Xfinity matches Google's with the Pixel 6 starting at $599.

 As part of the Pixel 6 launch, Google announced a new Pixel Pass in which you'll pay a monthly fee for your new phone while also gaining subscriptions to Google One for cloud storage, Google Play Pass for games, and the YouTube Premium and YouTube Music Premium streaming service.
 In addition to device protection, there's also an upgrade program included in which you'll be able to jump to a new Pixel phone after two years.